blogosfair/How-much-meta-learning-is-in-image-to-image-translation/_posts/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation.md

 Both meta-learning and multi-domain unsupervised image-to-image translation are thus learning problems that require a separation of the general from the specific.
 This is even visible when comparing their formalizations as optimization problems.

-[Francheschi et al. [2018]](https://proceedings.mlr.press/v80/franceschi18a/franceschi18a.pdf) show that all contemporary neural-network-based meta-learning approaches can be expressed as bi-level optimization problems.
+Francheschi et al. [2018] <d-cite key="DBLP:conf/icml/FranceschiFSGP18"></d-cite> show that all contemporary neural-network-based meta-learning approaches can be expressed as bi-level optimization problems.
 We can formally write the optimization objective of a general meta-learner as:

 <div class="blue_highlight_mx-e">
 $$